-Steven E. Mayer has worked the past thirty-plus years with the gamut of community, public and philanthropic organizations – grassroots groups, donors, foundations, agencies, associations, networks, and systems – to help them achieve greater effectiveness consistent with their mission.
-Mayer concentrates on organizations seeking to level the playing field, reduce barriers, and otherwise improve conditions that support fair progress.
+I’ve worked my entire so-called adult life with quite a gamut of community, public and philanthropic organizations – grassroots groups, donors, foundations, agencies, associations, networks, and systems – intending to help them achieve greater effectiveness consistent with their mission.

 In 1974, I started Rainbow Research, Inc., a nonprofit with a mission “to assist socially concerned organizations in responding more effectively to social problems.”
 About 25 years later I stepped down as Executive Director and left to create the Effective Communities Project, at a scale and level of effort more conducive to sanity, but with essentially the same mission.

 I’ll spare you the details of early formative experiences and begin with my entrance, as a 24-year old, to the University of Minnesota’s doctoral program in “Industrial/Organizational Psychology.”
 There I learned – and enjoyed learning – a whole bunch of things considered arcane, technical and specialized: the measurement of individual differences; assessment of personality, intelligence, and attitudes; characteristics of successful organizations, the rules of inferential statistics that govern the practice of laboratory experimentation, how to calculate a correlation coefficient and take the inverse of a matrix by hand.
 Stuff like that.
 I taught the Introduction to Statistics class to psych majors, and wrote class papers on construct validation, nomological nets, and what was called “dust-bowl empiricism,” which will go down in history as a somewhat useful but way over-rated approach to gaining and deploying wisdom.